expo/expo/docs/pages/tutorial/create-a-modal.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight';
 import Video from '~/components/plugins/Video';

-React Native provides a [`Modal` component](https://reactnative.dev/docs/modal) to present the content above an underlying view.
-In general, Modals are used to draw a user's attention toward some critical information or guide them to take action to trigger the next step in an ongoing process.
+React Native provides a [`<Modal>` component](https://reactnative.dev/docs/modal) that presents content above an underlying view.
+In general, modals are used to draw a user's attention toward critical information or guide them to take action.

-A modal can be the new view that disables the previous or the underlying view and covers up the whole screen or a certain amount percentage of the screen.
-In this chapter, let's create a modal that shows an emoji picker list.
+In this chapter, we’ll create a modal that shows an emoji picker list.

 ## Step 1: Declare a state variable to show buttons

-Before implementing the modal, you have to add three new buttons.
-These buttons are only visible when the user has picked an image from the media library or decided to use the placeholder image.
-One of these buttons will be used to trigger the modal.
+Before implementing the modal, we have to add three new buttons.
+These buttons are only visible when the user picks an image from the media library or decides to use the placeholder image.
+One of these buttons will trigger the sticker modal.

-Declare a state variable called `showAppOptions` in the **App.js** file.
-This variable will be used to show or hide buttons to open the modal and a few other options.
+Declare a state variable called `showAppOptions` in **App.js**.
+We’ll use this variable to show or hide buttons that open the modal alongside a few other options.

-The value of this variable is a boolean; when the app screen loads, it is set to `false` so that the options are not shown before picking an image.
+The value of this variable is a boolean.
+When the app screen loads, we’ll set it to `false` so that the options are not shown before picking an image.

 ```js
 export default function App() {